 As a Maydays improv facilitator, Rebecca holds a QA Level 3 Award in Emergency First Aid at Work (RQF).

 After seeing Lifegame at the National Theatre in 2001, Jules Munns waited over five years before starting to improvise during his acting training at the Guildhall School.
-After graduating, he co-founded the Nursery in 2009.
+After graduating, he co-founded The Nursery in 2009 and was its Artistic Director until May 2020.
 He has performed with Music Box (5* FringeGuru and Remote Goat) and Friendly Fire before joining the Maydays in 2012.
 He is the director of Impromptu Shakespeare (5* Broadway Baby and Playstosee), which he also performs in and is one half of improv duos Ten Thousand Million Love Stories and Sitting in a Tin Can.

 He has performed and taught at festivals across the UK and in countries including the US, Pakistan, Canada, Germany, Ireland, Italy, Portugal and Finland.
 At the Nursery, Jules has directed ‘Magicked – the improvised Harry Potter’ and ‘Happy in their own Way’, as well as house teams Parkin and Dinner from Scratch.
 He has also taught applied improv at companies from Google to Unilever.